TheCloudMage/terraform-aws-s3-module/README.md

 <br>

-This variable is flag if encryption should be configured on the requested bucket.
-Setting this value to true will automatically turn on encyrption on the bucket at the time of provisioning using the default S3/AES256 AWS managed KMS Key.
+This variable is a flag if encryption should be configured on the requested bucket.
+Setting this value to true will automatically turn on encryption on the bucket at the time of provisioning using the default S3/AES256 AWS managed KMS Key.

 <br>